 Gametes (sperm and egg) can undergo cryopreservation (freezing) for long term storage.
 Infection screening for Hepatitis B, Hepatitis C and HIV is required prior to the storage as affected sperm samples are stored separately in order to prevent contamination.

-Semen cryopreservation is a procedure to preserve sperm cells so a man can try and have a child later.
+Semen cryopreservation is a procedure to preserve sperm cells so a man can try and have a child later and hopefully become an older father.
 There are different reasons for storage of semen samples.
 Some men who do not have sperm in an ejaculated semen sample can have sperm retrieved following a surgical collection and stored depending on the quality of the sperm.

 Men with a low sperm count may consider freezing and storing sperm as the sperm quality may deteriorate over time.

 Other men have a psychological barrier to give a sperm sample on the day of egg collection and having frozen sperm can take the pressure away and give a security that there will be sperm available on the day of egg collection for fertility treatment.

 Sperm storage is also offered to men before undergoing cancer treatment as some treatment can have an impact on future fertility by damaging the cells in the testicles that make sperm.
 This can also apply to teenagers.

 Some men are happy to donate sperm for the use of other women or couples.
 The donated sperm is frozen until future usage.